microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 # Load Multiple Instances of Native Module

-When using the native mode on Windows, the programs are loaded from a native driver instead of an ELF file.
+When using native mode on Windows, the programs are loaded from a native driver instead of an ELF file.
 As part of the load operation, the native driver is loaded in the kernel and the eBPF execution context orchestrates the creation of maps and loading the programs from the native driver.
 The execution context fetches the map properties from the native module (using functions exported by the native driver via NMR) and creates the required maps.
 But when trying to load the same native driver again, we hit a restriction that a driver cannot be loaded multiples times.
 This restriction creates a limitation where the same program(s) cannot be loaded multiple times when using native mode.

 This document discusses proposal(s) for loading eBPF programs multiple times from the same native module.